timdeschryver/timdeschryver.dev/blog/translating-exceptions-into-problem-details-responses/index.md

 app.Run();
 ```

-When we invoke an endpoint that throws an exception, we get a Problem Details response containing more information about the exception.
+Now when an exception is thrown from an endpoint, we get a Problem Details response containing more information about the exception.
+This is because we append the exception message to the response as the detail of the Problem Details object.

 :::warning
 An important detail to note is that you should be careful with the information you return in the response.
 You don't want to leak sensitive information to the consumer of the API.
 This can be in the form of technical information, or business information.